achetronic/homelab-ops/README.md

 My cluster is currently using [Talos], and its configurations are applied through the official [Talos Terraform provider], as it allows creating and configuring clusters without intermediate manual intervention.

-The cluster is called `kubernetes-01` and is running on AMD64 VMs machines hosted on a Linux hypervisor (KVM + QEMU + Libvirt) as compatibility is important for me.
-This is a semi hyper-converged cluster as workloads are sharing the same available resources while I have a separate server for data storage.
+Main cluster is called `kubernetes-01` and is running on AMD64 VMs machines hosted on a Linux hypervisor (KVM + QEMU + Libvirt) as compatibility is important for me.
+Workloads are spread across machines providing available resources while I have a separate server for data storage.

 > The reason behind the numbers in the name is simply to keep the door open to create several clusters if needed.